serghiou/mendelian-randomization/short.md

 (img) (img)

-The above DAGs imply the three assumptions node Z needs to satisfy for it to be an IV.
+The above DAGs imply the three assumptions node Z needs to satisfy for it to be an IV:

 **Assumption 1: Relevance.** There is an association (causal or non-causal) between Z and X. The stronger this association between Z and X, the better.